Madman10K/madman10k.github.io/README.md

 Since 2018 I have developed and released over 50 FOSS projects, and growing!

 I am also a student at the [Technical University in Sofia, Bulgaria](https://tu-sofia.bg), where I currently study Computer and Software Engineering for my bachelor's degree.

+Want to work on something together?
+[Get in touch](https://i-use-gentoo-btw.com/contact)!